 Babies with certain health conditions may have low iron stores.

-Iron in formula
+Iron in breast milk

 Can I increase the iron in breast milk by taking supplements?